Which Is Bigger 5/8 Or 3/4

 Estimate Before Calculating

 Before diving into calculations, take a moment to estimate the values of the fractions and make a rough comparison.
 This can help you catch errors and develop a better sense of the relative sizes of the fractions.
-For example, recognize that 5/8 is slightly more than 1/2, while 3/4 is significantly more than 1/2.
+As an example, recognize that 5/8 is slightly more than 1/2, while 3/4 is significantly more than 1/2.

 Benchmarking against common fractions like 1/2, 1/4, and 3/4 can provide a quick way to estimate the values of other fractions.
 This can help you develop your number sense and make quick comparisons in real-world situations.